-He went on to attend Emory University in Atlanta, then LSU Medical School in New Orleans.
-He completed his Ophthalmology Surgical Training at California Pacific in San Francisco and the prestigious Bascom Palmer Eye Institute in Miami, before returning to New Orleans shortly after Hurricane Katrina, to establish his medical practice at Ochsner Medical Center.
+He was raised in the heart of Cajun Country: Lafayette, Louisiana, where he attended the Episcopal School of Acadiana.
+His parents, a doctor and an engineer who immigrated to the United States from India in the 1960s, taught him the value of professionalism and hard work.
+He went on to attend Emory University in Atlanta, then Louisiana State Medical School in New Orleans.
+He completed his ophthalmology surgical training at California Pacific in San Francisco and at the prestigious Bascom Palmer Eye Institute in Miami.
+He returned to New Orleans shortly after Hurricane Katrina to establish his medical practice at Ochsner Medical Center.

 California Pacific Medical Center

-Bascom Palmer Eye Institute, Miami
+Bascom Palmer Eye Institute

 - American Board of Ophthalmology